eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/_index.md

 - src: "**programming_model*.png"
 - src: "**build_procedure*.png"
 description: >
-  Learn more about provided development model for Vehicle Apps.
+  Learn more about provided development model for _Vehicle Apps_.
 ---

-The Velocitas development model is centered around what are known as [Vehicle Apps](#vehicle-apps).
-Automation allows engineers to make high-impact changes frequently and deploy Vehicle Apps through cloud backends as over-the-air updates.
+The Velocitas development model is centered around what are known as [_Vehicle Apps_](#vehicle-apps).
+Automation allows engineers to make high-impact changes frequently and deploy _Vehicle Apps_ through cloud backends as over-the-air updates.
 The _Vehicle App_ development model is about _speed_ and _agility_ paired with state-of-the-art software quality.

 ## Development Architecture

-Velocitas provides a flexible development architecture for [Vehicle Apps](#vehicle-apps).
+Velocitas provides a flexible development architecture for [_Vehicle Apps_](#vehicle-apps).
 The following diagram shows the major components of the Velocitas stack.

 ![Programming Model](./programming_model.png)

-### Vehicle Apps
+### _Vehicle Apps_

-The Vehicle Applications (aka.
-Vehicle Apps) contain the business logic that needs to be executed on a vehicle.
+The Vehicle Applications (_Vehicle Apps_) contain the business logic that needs to be executed on a vehicle.
 A _Vehicle App_ is implemented on top of a [Vehicle Model](#vehicle-models) and its underlying language-specific [SDK](#sdks).
-Many concepts of cloud-native and [twelve-factor](https://12factor.net/) applications apply to Vehicle Apps as well and are summarized in the next chapter.
+Many concepts of cloud-native and [twelve-factor](https://12factor.net/) applications apply to _Vehicle Apps_ as well and are summarized in the next chapter.

 ### Vehicle Models

-A Vehicle Model makes it possible to easily get vehicle data from the [Data Broker](#data-broker) and to execute remote procedure calls over gRPC against [Vehicle Services](#vehicle-services) and other [Vehicle Apps](#vehicle-apps).
+A Vehicle Model makes it possible to easily get vehicle data from the [Data Broker](#data-broker) and to execute remote procedure calls over gRPC against [Vehicle Services](#vehicle-services) and other [_Vehicle Apps_](#vehicle-apps).
 It is generated from the underlying [semantic models](#semantic-models) for a concrete programming language as a graph-based, strongly-typed, intellisense-enabled library.
 The elements of the vehicle models are defined by the [SDKs](#sdks).

 ### SDKs

-Our SDKs, available for different programming languages, are the foundation for the vehicle abstraction provided by the vehicle model Furthermore, they offer abstraction from the underlying middleware and communication protocols, besides providing the base classes and utilities for the Vehicle Apps.
+Our SDKs, available for different programming languages, are the foundation for the vehicle abstraction provided by the vehicle model Furthermore, they offer abstraction from the underlying middleware and communication protocols, besides providing the base classes and utilities for the _Vehicle Apps_.
 SDKs are available for Python and C++, currently.
 Further SDKs for Rust and C are planned.

 ### Vehicle Services

 Vehicle Services provide service interfaces to control actuators or to trigger (complex) actions.
 E.g. they communicate with the vehicle internal networks like CAN or Ethernet, which are connected to actuators, electronic control units (ECUs) and other vehicle computers (VCs).
 They may provide a simulation mode to run without a network interface.
-Vehicle services may feed data to the [Data Broker](#data-broker) and may expose gRPC endpoints, which can be invoked by [Vehicle Apps](#vehicle-apps) over a [Vehicle Model](#vehicle-models).
+Vehicle services may feed data to the [Data Broker](#data-broker) and may expose gRPC endpoints, which can be invoked by [_Vehicle Apps_](#vehicle-apps) over a [Vehicle Model](#vehicle-models).

 ### Data Broker

-Vehicle data is stored in the KUKSA Data Broker conforming to an underlying [Semantic Model](#semantic-models) like [VSS](https://covesa.github.io/vehicle_signal_specification/).
-[Vehicle Apps](#vehicle-apps) can either pull this data or subscribe for updates.
-In addition, it supports rule-based access to reduce the number of updates sent to the Vehicle App.
+Vehicle data is stored in the KUKSA Data Broker conforming to an underlying [Semantic Model](#semantic-models) like [VSS](https://covesa.github.io/vehicle_signal_specification/). [_Vehicle Apps_](#vehicle-apps) can either pull this data or subscribe for updates.
+In addition, it supports rule-based access to reduce the number of updates sent to the _Vehicle App_.

 ### Semantic models

-The Vehicle Signal Specification ([VSS](https://covesa.github.io/vehicle_signal_specification/)) provides a domain taxonomy for vehicle signals and defines the vehicle data semantically, which is exchanged between Vehicle Apps and the Data Broker.
+The Vehicle Signal Specification ([VSS](https://covesa.github.io/vehicle_signal_specification/)) provides a domain taxonomy for vehicle signals and defines the vehicle data semantically, which is exchanged between _Vehicle Apps_ and the Data Broker.

-The Vehicle Service Catalog ([VSC](https://github.com/COVESA/vehicle_service_catalog#vehicle-service-catalog)) extends VSS with functional remote procedure call definitions and semantically defines the gRPC interfaces of Vehicle Services and Vehicle Apps.
+The Vehicle Service Catalog ([VSC](https://github.com/COVESA/vehicle_service_catalog#vehicle-service-catalog)) extends VSS with functional remote procedure call definitions and semantically defines the gRPC interfaces of Vehicle Services and _Vehicle Apps_.

 As an alternative to VSS and VSC, vehicle data and services can be defined semantically in a general IoT modelling language like Digital Twin Definition Language ([DTDL](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md)) or BAMM Aspect Meta Model [BAMM](https://github.com/OpenManufacturingPlatform/sds-bamm-aspect-meta-model) as well.